-In this article, we will discuss the difference between the tellg and tellp in C++.
-But before discussing their differences, we must know about the tellg and tellp in C++.
+In this guide, we will explore the variance between the tellg and tellp functions in C++.
+However, prior to delving into their distinctions, it is essential to comprehend the functionalities of tellg and tellp in C++.

 What is the tellg function?